 Recognizing the growth of the parish and the needs of the school, Fr.
 Gordon Yahner established the St. Hilary Growth Committee in 1994.
 After extensive research, this committee recommended a three-phase building project.
 In 1997 enrollment rose above 600.
 During this year a second floor, housing eight classrooms, a faculty lounge and workroom, and a conference room, was completed.
 At the same time, the school office area was expanded and remodeled.
 It now includes an outer waiting area, copy room, three office spaces, and a clinic.

 The second phase of the building project concentrated on improvements at the Church.
 The third phase of the building project included the renovation of a new art room, a science lab, the completion of gymnasium/locker rooms, a meeting room, staff office and a faculty lounge.
 School enrollment peaked at 726 in the 2004-2005 school year.

 Our mission is to keep Christ at the center of all that we do.
-In partnership with our parents and parish community, we will inspire our students, through innovative and challenging academic experiences, to be leaders capable of making a positive change in the world.
+In solidarity with our parish and school community, we will inspire our students through inclusive, innovative, and challenging academic and spiritual experiences, to be leaders capable of making a positive change in the world.